qwe2820435o2/SceneGuide/Design/Gateway dynamic sensing service goes online and offline.md

 2. Traverse the gateway node, find the service node, then continue to traverse, find the specified node, and delete it
 3. Publish service
 4. When the service is published successfully, the node information will be re-registered to the registration center
+5. The gateway regularly synchronizes to the newly registered node information

 ```